 There’s another cafe in the Square called The Square Cafe.
 It is run by Jane Rousseau and has a strong local following.
 The cafe serves great full breakfasts and lovely hot chocolate!

-There’s also the 400 year old King’s Head in Church Street and the c16th Black Cock Inn in Princes Street.
+There’s also the 400 year old King’s Head in Church Street (recently changed hands) and the c16th Black Cock Inn in Princes Street.

 So there are plenty of options for meals or drinks just a stroll away from Sykehouse Cottage.